smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 1. Semi-joins and anti-joins remove the risk of returning duplicate rows.
 2. Semi-joins and anti-joins increase readability as the result set can only contain the columns from the outer semi-joined table.

-There are several key differences between semi-joins and anti-joins:
+There are two key differences differences between semi-joins and anti-joins:
 1. The `NOT IN` operator will return an empty set if the anti-join contains a NULL marker.
 The `NOT EXISTS` will return a dataset that contains a NULL marker if the anti-join contains a NULL marker.
 2. The `IN` and `EXIST` operators will return a dataset if the semi-join contains a NULL marker.
-3. The `NOT EXISTS` and `EXIST` operators can join on multiple columns between the outer and inner SQL statements.
-The `NOT IN` or `IN` operators join on only one single field.

 :small_red_triangle:      If you are performing an anti-join to a NULLable column, consider using the `NOT EXISTS` operator over the `NOT` operator.